revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- We are getting NameError because strings should be enclosed with an single or double quotes.
+- We are getting NameError because strings should be enclosed with single or double quotes.
-- We will get output as empty list [] because we don't have index value is 7.
+- We will get output as an empty list [] because we don't have an index value is 7.
 - Correct code is given below

 ```python